stalniy/casl-react-example/README.md

 # CASL and React integration example

+## DEPRECATED

+The example has been moved to https://github.com/stalniy/casl-examples/tree/master/packages/react-todo

 This example shows how to integrate CASL auhorization (i.e. permissions) in React application.
 Read [Managing user permissions in React app](https://medium.com/dailyjs/managing-user-permissions-in-your-react-app-a93a94ff9b40) for detailed explanation.